As at: 14/02/2024

 • strengthening the resilience of the people and enabling them to earn a living and

-• promoting effective institutions and social cohesion and improving the economic situation.
+• fostering functioning structures for meeting basic needs, promoting social cohesion and improving the economic situation.

 The BMZ is supporting projects in Afghanistan that help to meet people’s basic needs.
 One focus is on the special needs of women and girls and of other disadvantaged groups.
 Support in the area of food security involves, for instance, measures to help people grow drought-resistant crops.
-Kitchen gardens and greenhouses are being set up in schools and women in rural areas are being given opportunities to generate an income (bee keeping or poultry farming).
+Kitchen gardens and greenhouses are being set up in schools, and income-generating opportunities are being created for women in rural areas (beekeeping or poultry farming).

 Support in the area of education includes, for example, non-formal training for women in the health sector, upskilling primary school teachers (regarding, for instance, hygiene for girls or supporting traumatised pupils) and supporting school kitchens.